2Yr·

 How can Bitcoin be a store of value if it is so volatile?

-The amount of Bitcoins available can be increased!
+The amount of bitcoins available can be increased!

 The FIAT system will collapse!

-A hedge against inflation?
+Protection against inflation?
 Don't make me laugh!

 Look at El Salvador!
 That's what they get for gambling with Bitcoin!